 Edited collection of chapters looking at the significance of global university rankings and their effects, with emphasis on Europe.
-Part II looks at issues of institutional and system convergence and stratification.
-Part III considers methodological issues, with a special focus on the humanities and social science research.
+Part 2 looks at issues of institutional and system convergence and stratification.
+Part 3 considers methodological issues, with a special focus on the humanities and social science research.

 Hazelkorn, Ellen.
 2015.
 Rankings and the reshaping of higher education: The battle for world class excellence.
 Basingstoke, UK: Palgrave Macmillan.

 Monograph with comprehensive analysis of rankings, based upon original research, and on surveys and focus groups with higher education leaders, students, and stakeholders around the world.
 Brings together and analyzes a large body of international research and experience.
-Second edition of book brings history rankings up-to-date.
+Second edition of book brings history of rankings up to date.

 Kehm, Barbara M., and Bjørn Stensaker, eds.
 2009.
 University rankings, diversity, and the new landscape of higher education.
 Rotterdam, The Netherlands: Sense Publishers.